kitos/kitos.github.io/src/_content/blog/jscodeshift-to-the-rescue_en.md

 * we use `eslint` to enforce best practices or avoid mistakes/bugs
 * we use `prettier` to format the code

 But today I wanna tell a short story about using *AST* transformation to refactor the code.
-Like some codemodes you might used.
+Like some codemods you might used.

 ## Backstory